Lynn Hershman Leeson, Still from Desire Inc., 1988. Courtesy and copyright by Hotwire Productions, LLC.

 This Video Viewing Room features four videos selected in collaboration with the artist and broadcast together for the first time: Commercials for "Forming a Sculpture Drama in Manhattan" (1974), A Commercial for Myself (1978), Test Patterns (1979), and Desire, Inc. (1990) by Lynn Hershman Leeson, an artist widely recognized for her innovative work investigating the relationship between humans and technology, identity, surveillance, and the use of media as a tool of empowerment against censorship and political repression.

 The videos Commercials for "Forming a Sculpture Drama in Manhattan" (1974), A Commercial for Myself (1978), Test Patterns (1979), and Desire, Inc were available to view as part of Lynn Hershman Leeson: Desire Inc for a limited time.
-The videos have now been replaced with a still images.
+The videos have now been replaced with still images.
 To see more of Lynn Hershman Leeson's work, please check out her website.

 Lynn Hershman Leeson: Desire, Inc. is organized by Robyn Farrell, Senior Curator.